What Is Coolify? Self-Hosted PaaS Explained (2026)

 Production Hardening: Beyond the Default Firewall Setup

 A default Coolify installation is functional, but it is not fully hardened for production.
-To answer the question “is Coolify secure,” you must take proactive steps beyond the basics.
-While Coolify can manage a software firewall like UFW, community best practices suggest a multi-layered approach for better protection.
+From my experience, a freshly installed Coolify instance needs three immediate security steps.
+While the platform can manage a software firewall like UFW, community best practices suggest a multi-layered approach for better protection.

 For a more proactive security posture, consider integrating a tool like CrowdSec.
-A guide from CrowdSec from 2024 explains how to deploy their agent as a Docker container within your Coolify environment.
-The agent monitors logs from your other applications, identifies malicious behavior (like brute-force attempts or web scans), and automatically blocks the offending IP addresses across a global network.
-This adds a crucial, intelligent layer of threat prevention to your self-hosted infrastructure.
+A guide from CrowdSec from 2024 explains how to deploy their agent as a Docker container within your server environment.
+For automated blog publishing on Coolify, see the SEVOsmith v2.2.0 content engine guide.
+The CrowdSec agent watches logs from your running services, identifies malicious behavior (like brute-force attempts or web scans), and automatically bans the offending IPs using a shared global blocklist.
+This adds an intelligent layer of automated threat prevention to your self-hosted infrastructure.

 Troubleshooting Common Issues: The ‘Unhealthy Container’ Problem

+I hit this myself during my first week with Coolify.
 One of the most common issues new users encounter is seeing the “unhealthy” status next to their deployed application.
-The message “container coolify is unhealthy” means that the application inside the container failed its health check.
-Coolify performs these checks periodically to ensure your application is not only running but also responsive.
+The message “container is unhealthy” means that the app inside the container failed its health check.
+The system performs these checks periodically to ensure your application is not only running but also responsive.

-A container might be marked as unhealthy for several common reasons:
+Typically, a container gets marked as unhealthy for one of these reasons:

-- Application Crash: The code itself might have an error that causes it to crash on startup.
+- Application Crash: Your code might have a bug that causes it to crash on startup.

-- Incorrect Port Configuration: The application might be listening on a different port than the one you exposed in your Coolify settings.
+- Incorrect Port Configuration: The application might be listening on a different port than the one you exposed in your deployment settings.

 - Slow Startup Time: Some applications take longer to initialize.
 The health check might fail if it runs before the application is ready to accept connections.

-- Check Application Logs: The first step is always to look at the real-time logs in the Coolify UI.
+- Check Application Logs: The first step is always to look at the real-time logs in the web dashboard (for deeper monitoring, we pair this with Prometheus and Grafana).
 They will almost always contain an error message explaining why the application failed to start.

-- Verify Exposed Port: Double-check that the “Port” number in your application’s configuration in Coolify matches the port your application is configured to listen on in its code.
+- Verify Exposed Port: Double-check that the “Port” number in your application’s settings matches the port your application is configured to listen on in its code.

 Risks and Considerations: When is Coolify NOT the Right Choice?

-A primary consideration is the hidden cost of maintenance.
-While the Coolify software license is free, your time is not.
-You are responsible for server security patches, operating system updates, troubleshooting infrastructure issues, and managing backups.
-This time investment is a real cost that must be factored into your total cost of ownership.
+First, consider the hidden cost of maintenance.
+While the software license is free, your time isn’t.
+You’re responsible for security patches, OS updates, troubleshooting, and backups.
+In my experience, expect to spend 2-4 hours per month on maintenance tasks — that’s a real cost to factor into your total cost of ownership.
 For solo developers or small teams without system administration experience, this responsibility can become a significant distraction from building their core product.
+If you just need analytics and monitoring tools without managing infrastructure, a managed service may be simpler.

 Frequently Asked Questions